 - Show don’t tell – if you can’t explain something in few words, see if you can add a screenshot, a video or a link that explain it better.

-- Use headings to split you content if your email is long – if you can’t avoid writing a long email, make sure to break it up into subsections with headings.
-This will help your time scarce readers to scan and find their points of interest.
+- Use headings to split long content into sub-topics – if you can’t avoid writing a long email, make sure to break it up into subsections with headings.
+This will help your time-scarce readers to scan and find their points of interest.

-- Add your concrete request or question in bold text – to ensure your reader does not misses the most important piece of content (your request or question) – set it in a separate line and put it in bold.
+- Add your concrete request or question in bold text – to ensure your readers do not miss the most important piece of content (your request or question) – set it in a separate line and put it in bold.
+You can also use some color.
+If you do avoid light shades (you want high contrast between the text and the white background.
+Once you pick a color – stick with it.

 A cool tip you can apply is to add a handwritten signature sign off.